 The following programs are accessible to academic researchers only (follow the links, and ask for the permission to download the programs.
 Please provide some evidence that you are a researcher in an academic institution; requests from gmail, yahoo, hotmail, 163, etc, e-mail accounts will be refused).
-If you are a student, working for a company, or want to use it for fun, please contact: Pascal Vancoppenolle.
+If you are working for a company, or want to use it for fun, please contact: Pascal Vancoppenolle.

 Windows and Linux users: benchmark ViBe on your machine